d2l-ai/d2l-en/chapter_attention-mechanisms/attention-cues.md

 right now is worthwhile,
 we have been highly motivated to pay our attention carefully to produce a nice book.
+Attention
-Attention holds the key to any work's exceptionalism.
+is the keystone in the arch of life and holds the key to any work's exceptionalism.

 Since economics studies the allocation of scarce resources,